-According to new research conducted by Curtin University in collaboration with Making Work Absolutely Human (mwah.), reveals that in 2017 around 12 million Aussies will have worked an estimate total of 20 billion hours.
-The average man can expect to spend half their lives working and the average woman 38 per cent.
+Last year Curtin University in collaboration with Making Work Absolutely Human (mwah.), delivered a report that suggested the average man can expect to spend half their lives working and the average woman 38 per cent.
 Twelve months later little has changed.
 Australians are expected to spend 20 billion hours at work this month.
 Yikes!

 Why should we care about this when running a small business?
 A happy working environment where workers feel valued can increase levels of productivity and reduce the amount of human resources devoted to settling workplace disputes.
 People who report job satisfaction at work are shown to have higher numbers of positive relationships and business performance.